radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/self-managed/migration-procedure/import-database.md

 ```

 > [!warning] Adapt the timeout, especially with low bandwidth and huge archive.
+>

-> If the pod crashes for any reason, all data, logs, … are lost because the pod is designed has no persistency.
+> In addition please note that if the pod crashes for any reason, all data, logs, … are lost because the pod is designed has no persistency.

 ## Connect to the pod